 Price | 1000 Islands Helicopter Tours offers a range of aerial experiences over the Thousand Islands region, with prices starting at $109 for the 10-minute “1000 Islands Tour,” and extending to $525 per person for the comprehensive “The Works” tour, which includes additional amenities.

-Take a Cruise with Rockport Cruises
+Take a Cruise with City Cruise

 If you’d rather sit back and let someone else do the navigating, hop on a 1-hour sightseeing cruise.
 It’s a great way to hear the stories behind the islands (Boldt Castle!
 Pirate legends!) while floating through some of the most scenic parts of the river.